 Digitalisation as a new reality for the business sector requires design thinking, strategic thinking and strategic planning for transformation in BIONIC COMPANIES.
-In module LU9, you will learn how design thinking and strategic thinking enable creativeness and innovation, and encourage critical thinking and problem-solving, which are extremely important skills for ENTREPRENEURS.
+In module LU9, you will learn how design thinking and strategic thinking enable creativity and innovation and encourage critical thinking and problem-solving, which are extremely important skills for ENTREPRENEURS.

 LU10: Collaboration and Decision Making

 Collaboration is the process of two or more people or organisations working together to complete a task, achieve a goal or achieve shared goals.
-In module LU10, you will learn how collaboration in a company brings many benefits like the increase of organisational and group transparency, the boost of the team and organisational productivity and less waste of employee time.
+In module LU10, you will learn how collaboration in a company brings many benefits like increasing organisational and group transparency, boosting the team and organisational productivity, and less waste of employee time.

 Who is it for?

 To help SMEs acquire the fundamental skills required to achieve this "Bionic Status," GIST creates cutting-edge training materials.
 It has a special emphasis on businesses in the furniture industry, a sector where the fourth industrial revolution had not yet made a significant impact.